+No Ballet Shoes in Syria conveys an important message.
 Ballet classes offer comfort to 11-year-old Aya whose family has recently arrived in Manchester from Syria.

 Ballet offers hope to Aya.
-She is a talented dancer and as she regains her confidence she is able her to take control of her life.
-Aya navigates her way through interviews and form-filling and through her eyes we witness the reality of the hostile environment.
-On the other hand she is encouraged by her fellow asylum seekers, support workers and her teachers.
+She is a talented dancer, and as she regains her confidence, she is able her to take control of her life.
+Aya navigates her way through interviews and form-filling, and through her eyes, we witness the reality of the hostile environment.
+On the other hand, she is encouraged by her fellow asylum seekers, support workers and her teachers.

 Great characters and storytelling, together with a strong message of social justice, provides an important message to her readers.
 This gives a powerful response to the toxicity surrounding the refugee situation at present.

 Themes in the book could be used when exploring PSHE topics such as friendship (e.g. to care about other people’s feelings and to respect others’ points of view), drama (e.g. role on the wall, Readers Theatre, Forum Theatre) and cross-curricular topics such as Welcoming Refugees.
 It would also prompt some interesting discussions as a stimulus for Philosophy for Children.
-This is a powerful book which I would highly recommend for a class library in Year Six.
+No Ballet Shoes in Syria is a powerful book which I would highly recommend for a class library in Year Six.
 If a child has enjoyed The Boy at the Back of the Class by Onjali Raúf, The Fox Girl and the White Gazelle by Victoria Williamson or The Closest Thing to Flying by Gill Lewis, this would offer another viewpoint.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.